LucaPinheiro/LucaPinheiro/README.md

 # 💫 About Me:
 Hey!
 My name is Luca Pinheiro Gomes!
 Currently studying the 5th semester of Computer Science at the Mauá Institute of Technology.
-Working as an intern at Santander Bank and as Tech Lead at ROLE Startup<br>
+Working as a Software Engineer | AI Engineer at @Santander Bank - F1RST and as Tech Lead at ROLE Startup<br>

 ## 🌐 Socials: